USEPA/EPA_MOVES_Model/docs/CommandLineMOVES.md

 ant run -Drunspec="PathToRunSpec\RunSpec.mrs"
 ```

-The RunSpec is specified using the `-Drunspec=` flag.
-The flag takes a relative path from the MOVES directory to the RunSpec to be run.
+The RunSpec path is specified using the `-Drunspec=` flag.
+If the path is not absolute (i.e., does not start with a drive letter such as C:), it is interpreted relative to the MOVES directory.
 By default, `run` will also start one worker to process bundles for the MOVES run as long as no other workers are detected.
 However, you may start additional MOVES workers using the command described below, which may speed up your MOVES run.

 ### Launching MOVES workers